BenLeong0/split/split_types/README.md

 # Deployment

-To build and deploy, increment the version number, then run
+To build and deploy, increment the version number in `pyproject.toml`, then run

 ```bash
 pip install --upgrade build twine